What is palliative care?

 If we start palliative care, can my son or daughter still see the same primary healthcare provider?

 Yes.
 You do not have to change to a new primary healthcare provider when starting palliative care.
-The Arnold Palmer Hospital palliative care team and your doctor work together to help you identify the best care plan for you and your family.
+The Orlando Health Arnold Palmer Hospital for Children palliative care team and your doctor work together to help you identify the best care plan for you and your family.